AntonisAdams2003/Edge-plasma-and-particle-exhaust-system-modeling-of-Stellarators-and-Tokamaks/README.md

 #### `Bayesian_MAP_and_MCMC_Solver.py`
-Solves a toy-problem of parameter estimation, using a simplified analytical Tokamak model and pseudo-data.
-Executes Maximum A Posteriori (MAP) estimation and Markov Chain Monte Carlo (MCMC) algorithm to estimate the posterior distribution under strong vs. weak priors.
+Solves a toy-problem of parameter estimation (MAP), using a simplified analytical Tokamak model and pseudo-data.
+Additionally, uses Markov Chain Monte Carlo (MCMC) to estimate the posterior distribution under strong vs. weak priors.